 - Unsweetened shredded coconut, to taste

-- Combine the chia seeds, coconut milk, almond milk, raisins, vanilla, maple syrup, cardamom, cinnamon, turmeric, a very small pinch of salt and grated ginger in a lidded jar or bowl.
+- Combine the chia seeds, coconut milk, almond milk, raisins, vanilla extract, maple syrup, cardamom, cinnamon, turmeric, a very small pinch of salt and grated ginger in a lidded jar or bowl.
 Vigorously stir with a fork or shake until thoroughly combined.
 Taste and adjust ingredients to your liking.

 - Cover and place in the fridge overnight or at least four hours to allow the pudding to thicken.